16 Top-Rated Beaches in England

 8. Pelistry Bay Beach

 Sheltered on St. Mary's, one of the small islands that make up the Isles of Scilly off the Cornwall coast, Pelistry Bay is seldom overcrowded due to its secluded location.
 But therein lies the attraction.
 The pocket-sized beach, a carpet of fluffy pale sand, is the perfect place to enjoy some well-earned rest and relaxation away from the tourist hordes that tend to overwhelm Cornwall during the summer months.
+This is one of the best beaches in England for couples looking for a romantic escape.

 The Scilly Isles (pronounced as "Silly") can be reached via air or sea, and the effort to get there is rewarded with an unspoiled cluster of subtropical islands, each blessed with their own unique character.
 St. Mary's, the largest and most populous island, has a concentration of low-key holiday accommodation and leisure amenities.
 But it's the natural environment that the less hurried visitor will appreciate, especially places like Pelistry Bay.